Trust centre

 Work with personal data and secrets.
 The model never sees them.

-A control your auditor can verify: PII and secrets become stable tokens before the prompt leaves your network, so the provider only ever sees tokens.
-The real values are restored on the way back, and the map that links them is never written to disk.
+PII and secrets become stable tokens like «EMAIL_1» before the prompt leaves your network, and the map restoring them never touches disk.

 Bring your auditors.
 We'll bring the chain.

 Residency enforced on every request, content you can erase without losing the proof, and a ledger anyone can check offline.
-The controls are real.
 Come test them.

 Regulated buyer?
 Ask about Sluis Edge →